Time: 10:30 a.m. - noon

 (Registration closes one week prior to event date)

 We’ll learn about a special group of bears and how the Zoo is helping them in the wild.
-You can also choose to create a bear of your own!
-If you choose not to create a bear, you’re welcome to join us for the program.
-There is an additional cost of $6 per child per bear if you would like to create a bear to take home with you (optional).
+We'll also create a bear of your own!
+There is an additional cost of $9 per child per bear to participate on this date.

 November 12 – All About Birds of Prey

 This is a very diverse group of animals with interesting methods of survival.

 December 10 – Enrichment for Our Animals